Premiership of Justin Trudeau: Cabinet

 Following the November 4, 2015 Rideau Hall swearing in ceremony by Governor General David Johnston, Justin Trudeau, was invited to form his Cabinet and to become the 23rd Prime Minister of Canada.
 The Liberal Party, led by Trudeau, won a majority of the seats in the House of Commons of Canada, defeating the Conservative led by Prime Minister Stephen Harper.
 The original members of the 29th Canadian Ministry included fifteen men and fifteen women and was the first gender-balanced cabinet in Canadian history.
 Following the July 2018 cabinet shuffle, the cabinet consisted of 34 members with 17 women and 17 men, excluding Trudeau.

 Trudeau has promised to decentralize power from the Prime Minister's Office and give Cabinet a larger role in governing, stating "government by cabinet is back".

-Trudeau reshuffled his cabinet in 2018, 2021, 2023, and 2024.
+Trudeau reshuffled his cabinet in 2018, 2019, 2021, 2023, and 2024.
+In 2019, Chrystia Freeland was appointed the country's deputy prime minister.